Dance Map Directory

 Bennington, VT, United States

-Focus on creating new dance work and, by so doing, learn about the dynamic interrelationship of multiple elements and multiple disciplines.
+Focus on creating new dance work and, by doing so, learn about the dynamic interrelationship of multiple elements and multiple disciplines.
 Collaborative opportunities; remarkable facilities.

 (802) 440-4547 | www.bennington.edu